GentleZhu/HEER/preprocessing/Readme.md

 	dataset-name.config

 It contains following informaton:
 The first line is a list of edge type, each edge type is represented as a list of left node index and right node index; The second line is a list of node indexes starting from 0.
 They are in string type; The third line is a list of edge indexes starting from 0.
 They are in string type; The fourth line is a list of each edge's directed contion.
-For example, we might have this sample config file DBLP.config as:
+Therefore, we might have this sample config file DBLP.config as:

+	[[0, 0], [0, 1], [0, 2], [0, 3], [0, 4]]
+	['P', 'Y', 'W', 'A', 'V']
+	['PP', 'PY', 'PW', 'PA', 'PV']
+	[1, 0, 0, 0, 0]

+Note that for the fourth line, 1 stands for directed and 0 stands for undirected.

 #### Execute and example
 And we are using python3.<br/>